PraxisMapper/PraxisMapper/README.md

 # PraxisMapper
 An open-source server for location based games.
+Follow my on <a rel="me" href="https://mastodon.gamedev.place/@Praxismapper">Mastodon</a>

 Powered by OpenStreetMap data.